Marcin Jahn | Dev Notebook

 Garbage Collection may work in different modes:

 • Workstation Mode - also enabled by default.
 Gen 0 and Gen 1 are collected in the foreground thread, pausing user code.
-It’s blocking, but it’s relatively cheap (since it’s Gen 0/1)
+It’s blocking, but it’s relatively cheap (since it’s Gen 0/1).
+There’s just one managed heap.

 • Server Mode - ideal for server-side apps.
 Each CPU core gets its own heap.
 Also, each core has its own GC thread running in the background.
 It’s non-blocking, but uses more memory (30-40% more) and CPU.
 We can enable that via csproj.
 It can give you a huge boost of performance if utilized in scenarios where throughput is really important.